codacy-open-source-projects-scans/angular/adev/src/content/guide/animations/complex-sequences.md

 ## Animations and Component View Encapsulation

-Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](guide/components/styling#style-scoping) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they were using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` and `ViewEncapsulation.IsolatedShadowDom` behave differently as we'll discuss shortly).
+Angular animations are based on the components DOM structure and do not directly take [View Encapsulation](guide/components/styling#style-scoping) into account, this means that components using `ViewEncapsulation.Emulated` behave exactly as if they were using `ViewEncapsulation.None` (`ViewEncapsulation.ShadowDom` and `ViewEncapsulation.ExperimentalIsolatedShadowDom` behave differently as we'll discuss shortly).

 For example if the `query()` function (which you'll see more of in the rest of the Animations guide) were to be applied at the top of a tree of components using the emulated view encapsulation, such query would be able to identify (and thus animate) DOM elements on any depth of the tree.

-On the other hand the `ViewEncapsulation.ShadowDom` and `ViewEncapsulation.IsolatedShadowDom` changes the component's DOM structure by "hiding" DOM elements inside [`ShadowRoot`](https://developer.mozilla.org/docs/Web/API/ShadowRoot) elements.
+On the other hand the `ViewEncapsulation.ShadowDom` and `ViewEncapsulation.ExperimentalIsolatedShadowDom` changes the component's DOM structure by "hiding" DOM elements inside [`ShadowRoot`](https://developer.mozilla.org/docs/Web/API/ShadowRoot) elements.
 Such DOM manipulations do prevent some of the animations implementation to work properly since it relies on simple DOM structures and doesn't take `ShadowRoot` elements into account.
 Therefore it is advised to avoid applying animations to views incorporating components using the ShadowDom view encapsulation.

 ## Animation sequence summary